 - tedesco (German)

 Parlare arabo and parlare turco (speak Turkish) are popular Italian expressions that mean to be impossible to understand.

-When someone tells you that you parli arabo, it means they’re not understanding a single word you’re saying!
+If someone tells you that you parli arabo, it means they don’t understand a single word you’re saying!

 Do you speak German? (plural)